Active Airstrips: Boston Brook, Budworm City, Charlo, Horne’s Gulch, Nictau, Renous (6)

 An RCN publication called “Squadrons and Shore Bases 1945-1962” briefly describes the events of 1955: “Detachment No. 3 of the helicopter squadron, which since April had been known as HU 21, was sent to provide search and rescue facilities for civilian aircraft spraying the New Brunswick forests against spruce budworm infestation.
 During this hazardous business, commercial aircraft were involved in seven crashes and a mid-air collision, two pilots being rescued from dense bush by the Piasecki helicopter.” [pages 59-60]

-Accidents – Other New Brunswick
+Accidents – Quebec

 Agricultural Aviation #99 N4787B

-Lists of Stearman spray aircraft in New Brunswick and Quebec in 1955.
+List of Stearman spray aircraft in New Brunswick and Quebec in 1955.
 Tail number, registration and pilot.

-FARM-AIR COMPANY, [West Sacramento, CA?, not confirmed]
+FARM-AIR COMPANY, West Sacramento, Calif.

 #1 N1065N A.C.
 “Mac” McGlothin, Owner of Farm-Air Co.